Mig Macario

-Mig Macario is a Filipino-American and Filipino-Canadian actor.
+Mig Macario is a Filipino American Canadian actor.
 He is best known for playing Bashful of the Seven Dwarfs on the ABC series Once Upon a Time.
 He has also starred in the Dan Gilroy film Velvet Buzzsaw with Jake Gyllenhaal, and has recurring roles on Ruby Herring Mysteries, Sanctuary and The Troop.
 Mig has also been featured in many national commercial campaigns for clients such as Lexus, Doritos, DirectTV, Bubly and UberEats.

 Biography

 Mig was named after the Filipino revolutionary general, and actor Macario Sakay.
 He was born in the Philippines, grew up in Vancouver, Canada, and is now based in Los Angeles, California.
 Macario is a practicing Nichiren Buddhist with the Soka Gakkai.

 Early in his career, Macario played petty criminal characters in shows like 21 Jump Street, Wiseguy, and The Commish.
 Macario broke out from these roles when he played the lead role of Song Liling, in the Tony Award-winning play M. Butterfly at the Arts Club Theatre.
 Macario's performance earned him a Jessie Richardson Theatre Award nomination for best newcomer.
 His producing, writing and directing debut was on the highly rated Summer Love - The Documentary, which explored rave culture and aired on Much Music.